 All to often, buyers are dazzled by a brand new basement conversion and purchase properties with rental units that are not up to code.

-Many times contractors move support columns, water heaters, and boiler systems without filing for permits or while ignoring building code completely.
+Beware older homes with new basement renovations.
+Many times contractors move support columns, water heaters, and boiler systems without filing for permits or they ignore building codes completely.